-- 8. Upon the Vice President's approval, Executive Staff reviews the requests and recommends Board action.
+- 8. Upon the Vice President's approval, the College Board's Curriculum & Student Development Committee reviews the requests and recommends Board action.
 The Vice President presents the program of study for review. - 9.
 The College Board approves or denies the program request. - 10.
 Upon Board approval, Academic Services submits two signed, hard copies of the complete final program proposal for review by VCCS Staff and submits one electronic copy to the VCCS Director of Educational Programs for filing and